-Do I have the necessary friends and supporters who would be willing to work with me?
+Do you have the necessary supporters who would be willing to work with you?

 It is impossible to start and manage an organization alone.
-Above all, a board must be recruited and paid or volunteer staff may be necessary from the beginning on.
+Above all, a board must be recruited and staff, paid or volunteer, may be necessary from the beginning.

 Do you have the necessary seed money or know where you can get the initial funding?
-Have you developed relations with the leaders in your community?
+Have you developed relationships with the leaders in your community?
 How much fundraising will you have to do?
-Should the services of your organization be free, and if so, how will it produce earned income?
+Should the services of your organization be free, and if so, how will you pay for it?
+Will it generate earned income?
 Should you form a membership organization and charge a fee?

-Do I understand the steps of forming a nonprofit organization?
+Do you understand the steps of forming a nonprofit organization?

-There are a multitude of procedures to take care of before a nonprofit organization is ready to function: forming a board, drafting bylaws, developing a strategic plan, incorporation, applying for a tax-exempt status, securing funding, setting up an accounting system, locating an office, applying for licenses, recruiting staff, and so on.
+There are a multitude of procedures to complete before a nonprofit organization is ready to function: forming a board, drafting bylaws, developing a strategic plan, incorporating at the state level, applying for a tax-exempt status, developing a strategic plan, securing funding, setting up an accounting system, locating an office, applying for licenses, recruiting staff, and much more.

-Are my financial ambitions appropriate for the cause?
+Are your financial ambitions appropriate for the cause?

-Running a nonprofit or serving as a nonprofit board member is not going to fill your pockets with cash.
+Running a nonprofit likely won’t generate income for you in the first few years.
 Over time, as revenue becomes stable, staff members can be compensated.
 Board members, on the other hand, serve as volunteers and private inurement is not acceptable: Personal benefit is not allowed.
-Will you be content and in the position to serve and work for your cause, get satisfaction from the results of your labor, and always put your organization first before thinking of your personal gain?
+Will you be content and in a position to serve and work for your cause, get satisfaction from the results of your labor, and always put your organization first before thinking of your personal gain?